urwid/urwid/docs/manual/widgetmethods.rst

 * duplicated size calculations across methods

-For determining a widget's size on screen it is possible to look up the size(s) it was rendered at in the :class:`CanvasCache`.
+For determining a widget's size on screen it is possible to look up the size(s) it was rendered at in the :class:`~urwid.canvas.CanvasCache`.
 There are plans to address some of the duplicated size handling code in the container widgets in a future Urwid release.

 The same holds true for a widget's focus state, so that too is passed in to functions that need it.

-The :class:`Widget` base class has some metaclass magic that creates a :attr:`__super` attribute for calling your superclass: :attr:`self.__super` is the same as the usual ``super(MyClassName, self)``.
+The :class:`~urwid.widget.Widget` base class has some metaclass magic that creates a :attr:`__super` attribute for calling your superclass:
+:attr:`self.__super` is the same as the usual ``super(MyClassName, self)``.

 ..
 TODO: what to do with these references?